 Kennedy Space Center (KSC) is located close to Cape Canaveral, and the two centers are not the same thing.

-Meanwhile, you can find the Kennedy Space Center on Merritt Island, which is a landmass situated between the Indian River and the Banana River on Florida’s east coast.
+Meanwhile, you can find the Kennedy Space Center on Merritt Island, which is a landmass situated between the Indian River and the Banana River on Floridaโs east coast.

 How far apart are Cape Canaveral and Kennedy Space Center?

-11 miles from Cape Canaveral to Kennedy Space Center in northwest direction and 17 miles (27.
+When visiting any of these centers by road, there is 0.11 miles from Cape Canaveral to Kennedy Space Center in northwest direction and 17 miles (27.36 kilometers).

 In addition, following the FL 3 route.